 One minute review

-The Samsung AU9000 will betray its price-point every now and then – you’ll be struck by a lack of out-and-out brightness, or some especially vague sound, or some visible difficulties when upscaling low-resolution content.
-But most of the time, you’ll just sit and revel in the brilliantly accomplished images issuing from a screen far more slender than you might have been anticipating.
+The Samsung AU9000 TV has its flaws.
+During testing, we were struck by its lack of out-and-out brightness at times.
+Sound can sometimes be a bit vague and there are visible difficulties when it comes to upscaling low-resolution content.
+But most of the time, you’ll just sit and revel in the brilliantly accomplished image from a screen that’s far more slender than you might have imagined.

-In the United States you should expect to pay around $969.
-That’s based purely on exchange rates, of course, because Samsung is the sort of company that likes to alter model numbers for different territories – and as yet we’re unable to confirm what this TV might be called in America.
+In the United States, you should expect to pay around $969.
+That’s based purely on exchange rates, of course.
+Samsung likes to alter model numbers for different territories and months after launch in the UK, we don't see signs of a release beyond UK and European markets.

 The same calculation gives an Australian price of AU$1259.
 It’s not uncommon for Australian consumers to find European products disproportionately expensive but, equally, Korean brands like Samsung are able to keep Australian prices competitive.
 If and when Samsung confirms this television’s model number for the Australian market, we’ll be able to update this information.